 What should you do?

-If you need to do your research, go to the census bureau, go do the statistical research, do your own data, your homework, and compare on the charts.
+If you need to do your research, go to the census bureau, do the statistical analysis, do your data, your homework, and compare on the charts.

-If a republican gets elected, it’s going to pullback a little more heavy than it would on a democrat, that’s the way I look at it, and that way my position slowly gets shifted as a new official gets elected, because they still haven takes office yet, it takes time for them to take office, they might have won the election, but it’s only when the transition starts to happen.
+If a republican gets elected, it’s going to pullback a little heavier than it would on a Democrat, that’s the way I look at it, and that way my position slowly gets shifted as a new official gets elected, because they still haven takes office yet, it takes time for them to take office, they might have won the election, but it’s only when the transition starts to happen.

-And that’s what starts to happen in trading, at least for me, is that I’ll start adjusting my positions slightly based on the risk that we have available, and that’s the way I look at it from an economic stand point.
+And that’s what starts to happen in trading, at least for me, is that I’ll begin to adjusting my positions slightly based on the risk that we have available, and that’s the way I look at it from an economic standpoint.

-Of course if you’re doing an election and you’re choosing your own candidate, there’s more to it than just choosing based on economics but if economics is a big thing for you, then of course you want to look at your numbers and do your own due diligence, but yes, there’s other things in place, other issues involved, between the war, the expending, the deficits, between women rights and all kind of different things.
+Of course if you’re doing an election and you’re choosing your candidate, there’s more to it than just choosing based on economics but if economics is a big thing for you, then, of course, you want to look at your numbers and do your due diligence, but yes, there are other things in place, other issues involved, between the war, the expanding, the deficits, between women rights and all kind of different things.
 There’s a lot of issues out there with guns and this and that.

 If I have a 90% chance of a pullback in a certain stock, then that’s a pretty high change or pretty high odds, so I might want to get rid of the position.